MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/commanding-basics.md

         <p>UWP also provides a set of traditional menus and context menus; for more info, see the <a href="../controls-and-patterns/menus.md">menus and context menus overview</a>.</p>
 :::row-end:::

-## Provide feedback for interactions
+## Provide command feedback

-Feedback communicates the results of commands and allows users to understand what they've done, and what they can do next.
+Command feedback communicates to users that an interaction or command was detected, how it was interpreted and handled, and whether it was successful or not.
+This helps users understand what they've done, and what they can do next.
 Ideally, feedback should be integrated naturally in your UI, so users don't have to be interrupted, or take additional action unless absolutely necessary.

+> [!NOTE]
+> Don't provide feedback unless it is absolutely necessary and the feedback is not available elsewhere.
+Keep your application UI clean and uncluttered unless you are adding value.

 Here are some ways to provide feedback in your app.